Allchorne3/quantify-calculator/site/src/posts/kraken-to-wdc.md

 9. Once this has been converted, you will then need to press the purple button in the bottom center and click **withdraw**.

-10. Click **Tether(USDT)** and enter the amount you want to deposit into DSL.
+10. Click **Tether(USDT)** and enter the amount you want to deposit into WDC Quantify.

 11. Then click **Add new address**, select the network as **Tron** (this is very important).

-12. You will now need to open DSL.
+12. You will now need to open WDC Quantify.
 On the home tab, click deposit.
 You should see a QR code on the screen and above it, a drop down menu.
 Make sure you select **trc20-USDT** from the drop down menu and then copy your wallet address.

 13. Head back to Kraken and paste your wallet address, add your description, click review and slide to confirm.

 14. You are now done.
-Head back to DSL and you should see your deposit.
+Head back to WDC Quantify and you should see your deposit.
 (It may take a few minutes to appear.)